Where Do Diamonds Come From?

 Blue/Green Diamonds

-These are caused when the chemical element, boron, gets trapped during the crystallisation process.
-A naturally green diamond means that it has been near a radioactive mineral at some point in its life.
+These are caused when the chemical element boron gets trapped during the crystallisation process.
+A naturally green diamond means that it has been near a radioactive mineral at some point during its formation.

 Pink/Purple Diamonds